 From orange training cones and excess PVC, to old shoes or a beach bucket - you can use anything to create your weaving course, as long as it is lightweight and won’t fall over whilst your dog is running through.

-Training cones make a perfect weaving activity for your dog obstacle course, just put them out in a line with 1 meter spaces in between.
+Training cones make a perfect weaving activity for your dog obstacle course, just put them out in a line with 24 inches in between.
 Or you can plant lightweight poles in the ground (making sure they are solid) in a snake-like pattern so that your dog understands the weaving motion to pass through those obstacles.

 You can practice weaving with your dog by walking them through the course on a lead first, rewarding them when they complete the task.
 Or you could hold out a treat for them as you walk through the course yourself, encouraging them verbally to follow the treat through the obstacles.
 Be sure to use consistent verbal or hand commands when training so that your pooch will associate your commands with the actions you are asking of them.